EL-BID/pavimentados/README.md

 In the `notebooks` folder you find a complete example of how to process both images and videos present in `notebooks/road_videos` or `notebooks/road_images` and save the results in `notebooks/outputs`.

-The first step is import the components that create a workflow with images:
+The first step is to import the components that create a workflow with images:
 ```
 from pavimentados.processing.processors import MultiImage_Processor
 from pavimentados.processing.workflows import Workflow_Processor